MicrosoftDocs/customer-insights/ci-docs/business-units-data-separation.md

    > * Profiles that do not match any of the mappings are assigned to the *Org* business unit.
    > * All profiles are assigned to the *Org* BU if BU data separation is not enabled.
    > * Profiles belong to exactly one business unit.
-   > * The unification rules are the same for all business units.
+   > * The unification rules and customer profile schema are the same for all business units.
    > * Any changes to the BU data separation configuration will trigger a full refresh.

 #### Ownership of segments and measures